martiliones/icon-set-creator/README.md

 - 📱 <b>iOS and Android support</b> — create icons for both platforms with one command

 <h2>🚀 Installation</h2>

+> ⚠️ You can skip this step and use `npx icon-set-creator` instead

 <h3>Global</h3>

 To install the new package **globally**, use one of the following commands.
 You need administrator privileges to execute these unless npm was installed on your system through a Node.js version manager (e.g. n or nvm).